Species group: Corvidae

 Some people in the past have free flown imprinted birds, allowing them to offer a somewhat smaller sleep cage.
 However, you need to be alert to keep your curious crow out of trouble.
 Like other corvids, they are well-known for stealing and hiding shiny objects, including jewelry.

-Hooded Crows are omnivorous birds who demand a protein-rich diet including live grubs, eggs, and tiny whole vertebrates in addition to green food, carrion, grain, and fruit.
+American Crows are considered omnivorous, but they consume a protein-rich diet including live grubs, eggs, and even tiny vertebrates in addition to green food, carrion, grain, and fruit.
 A captive diet could include a low iron softbill crumble supplemented with mealworms, crickets, and other insects as well as treats like cooked chicken, chopped grapes, tiny pinky mice, and more.

 Written by Elaine Radford